Excale/nLaunchy/readme.txt

 3) use TNOC ( http://ti-pla.net/a1922 ) on the OS upgrade to remove the boot2
    (you can remove the examples too)
 4) rename the TNOC'ed OS to phoenix.tns
-5) get to the CLASSIC folder
+5) transfer phoenix.tns to your calculator in the folder /nlaunch/, being at the root of the user-accessible part of the file-system
-6) transfer phoenix.tns to your calculator in the folder /nlaunch/, being at the root of the user-accessible part of the file-system
+6) get to the CLASSIC folder
-7) if you have installed it on OS 3.1.0.392, uninstall Ndless by launching ndless_resources.tns
+7) transfer nlaunch.tns to your calculator in the folder /nlaunch/, being at the root of the user-accessible part of the file-system
 8) reboot, go to the maintenance menu ( http://ti-pla.net/t5360 ), delete OS
    (option 2)
 9) reboot, transfer nlaunch.tno/tnc to your calculator (an error will certainly